-The 36-credit Master of Arts in Theories of Urban Practice program offers an innovative path for students interested in the critical study of design practices in the context of cities, urban space, and urban ecosystems.
-The program focuses on design-driven spatial and ecological innovation in relation to social justice, inclusion, and co-production of urban space.
+The 36-credit Master of Arts in Theories of Urban Practice offers an innovative urban research program for students interested in the critical study of design practices in the context of cities, urbanization processes, and urban ecosystems as well as

 In their first year, students choose an elective at Parsons that introduces them to the skills involved in the study and practice of urbanism.